jedisct1/inferswitch/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12 or higher
 - (Optional) LM-Studio for local model support
-- (Optional) MLX framework for difficulty assessment on Apple Silicon
+- (Optional) MLX framework for intelligent routing (automatically installed on Apple Silicon)

 ### Install with uv (Recommended)